 Responsibilities

-> Post-residency period (8 weeks, remote): Contribute to the design and production of a publication based on the residency project; meet regularly with HMCT staff and the resident designer
+Post-residency period (8 weeks, hybrid): Contribute to the design and production of a publication based on the residency project; meet regularly with HMCT staff.

 Benefits